Skip to Content

 Birds are also affected, with the Red-cockaded Woodpecker and the Florida scrub jay under severe pressure due to habitat loss.
 These endangered species hold intrinsic value and are important contributors to Florida’s ecological balance.
 Their preservation requires immediate attention and action from local communities and governmental bodies.

-Interestingly, because of habitat loss, river dams, pollution, and other factors, fish are no longer available to mussels, causing them to appear on Florida’s list of endangered species.
-It has left mussel species with limited or nonexistent means of reproduction.
+Interestingly, because of habitat loss, river dams, pollution, and other factors, fish are no longer available to mussels, which has caused them to appear on Florida’s list of endangered species.
+This has left mussel species with limited or nonexistent means of reproduction.

 Freshwater and marine mussels are both filler feeders.
 They feed on plankton and other microscopic creatures that freely float in seawater.
 A mussel draws water in via its incurrent siphon, back to the endangered species list in Florida.